Nice to meet you.

 Prospect research is the process of learning more about your donors from publicly available data and is essential for identifying potential high-impact donors.

 It gives you additional insight as to who your donors are and what motivates them to give.
-No matter what your goals are, any nonprofit can benefit from donor prospect research by saving time and resources and boosting fundraising efforts.
+No matter what your goals are, any nonprofit can benefit from donor prospect research software by saving time and resources and boosting fundraising efforts.

 Prospect research tools can measure a donor’s capacity to give, as well as how likely they are to give.
 These tools go through your donors’ personal backgrounds, measuring individuals’ giving history, wealth indicators, and philanthropic factors.